Coimbatore Municipal Corporation

-The Coimbatore Municipal Corporation is the civic body that governs the city of Coimbatore in the Indian state of Tamil Nadu.
-It is the second largest municipal corporation in Tamil Nadu only after the Greater Chennai Corporation with an area of 246.75 sq km.
+The Coimbatore City Municipal Corporation is the civic body that governs the city of Coimbatore in the Indian state of Tamil Nadu.
+It is the second largest municipal corporation in Tamil Nadu after Chennai with an area of 257.04 sq km.

 History

 The municipality of Coimbatore was established in 1866 according to the Town Improvements Act of 1865, with industrialist Sir Robert Stanes as its first Chairman.
 The early days of the municipality were difficult as it had to tackle plague epidemics and earthquakes.
 In 1934, the municipality elected its first woman Chairman, K. Thankamma Jacob.Justice Party politician R. K. Shanmukham Chetty served as the Vice-Chairman of the municipality from 1917 to 1920. in 1981, Coimbatore was elevated to a municipal corporation, the third in Tamil Nadu by the merger of Singanallur Municipality with Coimbatore Municipality.
-In 2011, Coimbatore Corporation limits were expanded by merging nearby areas of Coimbatore and making its area from 105 km² to 247 km².
+In 2011, Coimbatore City Municipal Corporation limits were expanded by merging nearby areas of Coimbatore and making its area from 105 km² to 257.04 km².
 In 2012, the Corporation won the "Best Corporation Award" from the Government of Tamil Nadu.

 Logo

-The logo of the Coimbatore Corporation includes Indian national flag.
+The logo of the Coimbatore City Municipal Corporation includes Indian national flag.

 Area

-In 2011, the area was expanded to include certain local bodies in the metropolitan area into the city limits.
-The city is surrounded by reserve forests on the northern side, the Western Ghats on the western and northern part.
+In 2011, three municipalities namely Kuniyamuthur, Kurichi and Kavundampalayam, seven town panchayats namely Saravanampatti, Kalapatti, Vadavalli, Thudiyalur, Veerakeralam, Chinnavedampatti, Vellakinar and Vilankurichi village panchayat were annexed by the Corporation by increasing the size from 105 km.sq. to 257.04 km.sq.

+In 2024 there was a proposal by Tamilnadu Government to merge Madukkarai municipality, five town panchayats namely Perur, Vedapatti, Irugur, Vellalore, Pallapalayam and eleven urbanized village panchayats namely Pattanam, Seerapalayam, Perur Chettipalayam, Somayampalayam, Kurudampalayam, Keeranatham, Vellanaipatti, Neelambur, Chinniampalayam, Mylampatti and Kallipalayam with Coimbatore Corporation.